 Elena Dimov is a Russian Instructor and translator.
 Originally from Vladivostok, Russia, she earned her Ph.
 D. in Russian History at the Russian Academy of Sciences in Moscow.
 She also has an M.S. in Oriental Studies from Far Eastern University.
 For many years Dr. Dimov has been developing Slavic collections at the UVA library and taught Russian language and culture at University of Virginia.
+Currently, she is a Russian Instructor at Speak Language Center.
 Her research focuses on 21st-century Russian literature.
 Her translation of Gnedich by Maria Rybakova was published in 2015 by Glagoslav Publications.

 Ewa Setaro, a native of Poland, has specialized in Slavic cataloging at the University of Virginia Library for more than 30 years.
 She also teaches Polish Language at UVA.
 Ewa contributes bibliographic records searchable in our online library catalog Virgo.

 Austin Smith has a degree in Creative Writing from the University of Virginia.
 In 2012 Austin received the prestigious Stegner Fellowship at Stanford University.
 He is a winner of the annual Henfield Prize for the best work of fiction written by graduate students.
 Austin’s book of poetry, In the Silence of the Migrated Birds, was supported by a $7000 Artist Fellowship Award from the Illinois Arts Council.
 The book was named one of the best books of poetry published in Wisconsin in 2008 by the Wisconsin Library Association Literary Awards Committee.
 The title of the book is from a poem by Austin Smith’s father, the poet Daniel Smith.
 Austin contributes to the selection and editing of modern poetry for this project.